msarmento1/DisysBot-Slave/README.md

 - [Protocol](https://github.com/MatheusMS01/protocol)

 ## Introduction
 Worker application on a distributed system managed by [dispatcher](https://github.com/MatheusMS01/web_dispatcher).
-This is a lightweight where its main purpose is to process tasks sent by dispatcher.
+This is a lightweight  service where its main purpose is to process tasks sent by dispatcher.

 ## Getting started